 On December 31, 2013, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank, pursuant to which Silicon Valley Bank agreed to provide the Company with an \$18 million credit facility (the "Credit Facility").
-The Company recorded origination expenses related to the Credit Facility as deferred financing costs.
-These expenses are deferred and amortized as part of interest expense using the effective interest method over the expected life of the Credit Facility.
-In the event that the Company modifies or extinguishes the Credit Facility, it follows the guidance in ASC 470-50, Modification and Extinguishments ("ASC 470-50").
-For modifications to or exchanges of the Credit Facility, any unamortized deferred costs are expensed.
+The Company recorded origination costs related to the Credit Facility as deferred financing costs.
+These costs are deferred and amortized as part of interest expense using the effective interest method over the expected life of the Credit Facility.
+If the Company modifies or extinguishes the Credit Facility, it follows the guidance in FASB ASC 470-50, Modification and Extinguishments.
+For modifications to or exchanges of the Credit Facility, any unamortized origination costs are expensed.
 Included within deferred financing costs are offering costs incurred relating to the Company's shelf registration statement on Form N-2.
-The Company defers these offering costs until capital is raised against the shelf registration statement or the shelf registration statement has expired.
+The Company defers these offering costs until capital is raised pursuant to the shelf registration statement or the shelf registration statement has expired.
 For equity capital raised, the offering costs reduce paid-in capital resulting from the offering.
 For debt capital raised, the associated offering costs are amortized over the life of the debt instrument using the effective interest method.
-As of March 31, 2016 and December 31, 2015, the Company had deferred financing costs of \$328,820, and \$352,653, respectively, on the Condensed Consolidated Statements of Assets and Liabilities.
+As of September 30, 2016 and December 31, 2015, the Company had deferred financing costs of \$356,268 and \$352,653, respectively, on the Condensed Consolidated Statements of Assets and Liabilities.